animina-dating/animina/README.md

   * ML dependecies are installed by default.
 If you wish to not install them run `DISABLE_ML_FEATURES=true mix deps.get`
   * For example to start the phoenix server in dev mode without ML features run `DISABLE_ML_FEATURES=true iex -S mix phx.server`

+## Swoosh Mailbox Server

+Use `iex -S mix swoosh.mailbox.server` to start the Swoosh Mailbox Server webpage in development.
+Go to http://localhost:4000 so see the mailbox.

 ## Thoughts about the Frontend

 Keep it simple.
 Let's not use JavaScript everywhere.
 Better ask sw@wintermeyer-consulting.de first